-Resilience in th School Setting - Dr. Jacqueline Herrera, Psy.D., Doctoral Resident, Sharon Levine, and Cynthia Diaz de Leon, PhD. from The Clarity Child Guidance Center.
+Resilience in the School Setting: Promoting Students' Psychological Well-being - Dr. Jacqueline Herrera, Psy.D., Doctoral Resident, Sharon Levine, and Cynthia Diaz de Leon, PhD. from The Clarity Child Guidance Center.

 ADHD and Executive Function - Dr. Peri-Anne Chobot, Ed.D., Interim Head of School at The Winston School San Antonio.

-Accommodations-Transition to Higher Education - Dr. Dianne P. Hengist, M.A., Psy.D.
+Accommodations-Transition to Higher Education - Dr. Dianne P. Hengst, M.A., Psy.D.
 Executive Director of Student Disability Services at the University of Texas at San Antonio.

 Self-Advocacy - Toni Schexnyder, M.Ed., College and Career Coordinator at The Winston School San Antonio.

-Nature and Well-Being - Dr. Courtney Crim, Associate Professor of Education at Trinity University.
+Nature and Well-Being - Dr. Courtney Crim, Ed.
+D., Associate Professor of Education at Trinity University.

 Each year, the Winston School San Antonio and MSAC work diligently to plan Winston's Learning Symposium — an educational event that provides the community with access to cutting-edge research and tools to help educate students with learning differences.